 Some facts about his ship (courtesy of Wikipedia):

-USS Abraham Lincoln (CVN-72) is the fifth Nimitz-class supercarrier in the United States Navy.
+- USS Abraham Lincoln (CVN-72) is the fifth Nimitz-class supercarrier in the United States Navy.
 It is the second Navy ship named after former President Abraham Lincoln.
-Her home port is Norfolk, Virginia, and she is a member of the United States Atlantic Fleet
+Her home port is Norfolk, Virginia, and she is a member of the United States Atlantic Fleet.

 - She is currently the flagship of Carrier Strike Group Nine and host to Carrier Air Wing Two.